jabbate7/PhotonicNeuronSimulator/readme.rst

 Authors
 --------
-This was a project for Princeton's APC 524 class, authored by Joe Abbate, Gerry Angelatos, and Akshay Krishna
+This was a project for Princeton's APC 524 class, authored by Joe Abbate, Gerry Angelatos, and Akshay Krishna.